-The earnings of job agencies are inclusive of insurance costs, bank charges and taxes.
-The amount might seem unreasonably high, but such agencies provide training workshops, organize interviews to prepare the candidate, teach them to make professional and efficient resumes and give opportunities for team building activities.
+The earnings of job agencies are inclusive of insurance costs, bank charges, and taxes.
+The amount might seem unreasonably high, but such agencies provide training workshops, organize interviews to prepare candidates, teach them to make professional and efficient resumes, and give opportunities for team-building activities.

 Direct and temp-to-perm placements